glowkeeper/PhDWorks/docs/ResearchTitle.md

 ## What Information Do I Need to Answer My Research Question?

 My research question is, currently, very broad.
-It covers social, technical, political, economic and ethical topics and therein lies some pitfalls; is the research question too broad?
+Indeed, to answer it, I am going to have to draw information from fields as wide-ranging as sociology, technology, politics, economics and ethics.
+This is so because of the nature technology I am researching, which some commentators predict will have a profound effect on society [@swan_blockchain:_2015].
+Furthermore, Gower tells us this: "What we know is influenced by and perhaps determined by socio-economic forces" [@gower_scientific_1997].
+Thus, I feel such a wide-ranging approach to my research is justified.
+However, therein also lies danger because it may be too broad.
 After all, as the author Alexandre Dumas put it: "All generalizations are dangerous, even this one." [@deal_retiring_2007].
-Therefore, I must be mindful of keeping the scope of my research question manageable.
-To do that, I feel I must be prescriptive about my work and approach it in a project-oriented manner.
-Hence, rather than, at this stage, asking what information I need, it might be more useful to address how I envisage proceeding in order to gather the information required to answer my question.
-I propose using an agile, project-oriented, approach and addressing my question using scientific methods, even though some of my work borders on social research.
-For justification as to why I propose using scientific methods, I am going to appeal to Popper, who described science as comprising of methods of rational discussion whereby hypothesis are clearly stated and solutions examined critically [@popper_logic_2002].
-That's exactly my intention here.
-Hence, I am going to borrow the broad outline of the scientifc method as described during a lecture on the Research Methods course, repeated here using pseudo code:
+Therefore, I need to achieve some focus and be very prescriptive about my work.
+Hence, rather than, at this stage, detailing what information I need, it might be more useful to address how I intend gathering the information required to answer my question and keep the scope of my research manageable.
+To do so, I propose using an agile, project-oriented, strategy based on scientific methods.
+For justification, I am going to appeal to Popper, who described science as comprising of means of rational discussion based on a clearly stated hypothesis and critical examination of solutions [@popper_logic_2002].
+Such a logical approach to research is my intention within my work.

+## How Will I Get That Information?

+Rather than explicitly listing the disparate sources of information I will be able to use for my research, such as the University of Sussex's access to digital copies of academic papers via Scopus or my ability to keep up to date with the current state of blockchain technology via targeted keywords in Google Alerts [@google_google_2016], I thought I should outline my approach to my research, which will help focus my quest for information relative to my work.

+As already discussed, even though some of my work will encompass social research, I am going to use scientific methods to help my answer my question.
+Indeed, I am going to enlist the broad approach described during a lecture on Research Methods [@peter_cheng_scientific_2016].
+I am repeating it below using pseudo code:

     while [PhD]
     do
       Ask a question
-        Why is the question important?
+        Why is the question relevant?
         Perform a literature review
       Frame a hypothesis
         Base the hypothesis on specific literature